 These small, schooling fish are the critical link in the productive marine food web that supports top predators like seabirds and marine mammals.
 There are hundreds of forage fish species, including sardines, anchovies and herring, as well as lesser known species like the Pacific Saury.
-Portland Audubon is working to prevent the depletion of this vital resource so seabirds can thrive.
+The Audubon Society of Portland is working to prevent the depletion of this vital resource so seabirds can thrive.

 One Third for the Birds

 Growing global demand for inexpensive protein drives the call to open new fisheries on forage fish, posing a threat to the wildlife that feeds on these species.
 By weight, forage fish now account for nearly 40 percent of all fish caught worldwide.
 Only ten percent of this catch is for human consumption – the rest goes to feed for livestock, pellets for farmed fish, and fertilizer.